Table of Contents

 Examples of pyranometers are Eppley 180o or Eppley black-and-white pyranometers in the US and Moll-Gorczynski pyranometers in Europe.

-There are pyranometers with thermocouple indicators and with photovoltaic detectors.
-The sensors ideally should be independent of the wavelength of the solar spectrum and angle of incidence.
+There are pyranometers with thermocouple indicators and photovoltaic detectors.
+The sensors should ideally be independent of the wavelength of the solar spectrum and angle of incidence.

 Pyranometers are also used to measure solar radiation on inclined surfaces, which is vital for determining information to collectors.
-Calibration of pyranometers depends on the inclination angle, so experimental data are required to interpret the measurements.
+The calibration of pyranometers depends on the inclination angle, so experimental data are required to interpret the measurements.

 How to read a solar meter?